 Current Mechanism Progress

-My original figure at the start of this project has had some significant changes to its build, since I have progressed in my understanding of how to design and build an animatronic mechanism like this.
+This homemade mechanism has since had some significant changes to its build, as I have progressed in my understanding of how to design and build animated figures like this.

-The current figure is now equipped with pillow-block bearings to allow for smooth rotation of the head and waist.
+This current figure is now equipped with pillow-block bearings to allow for smooth rotation of the head and waist.
 It also has several new machined parts that make up the overall frame and individual assemblies.
 I got creative and began taking advantage of partially threaded bolts to mount cylinders.
 It allows for the threaded end to secure the joint to the figure, while the unthreaded end can hold a cylinder in place.
-I am always thinking of new ways to make things work!
+I am always thinking of new ways to make things work.

-This new assembly is on its way to being finished!
+This updated assembly is nearly finished!

 Mechanism as of Dec.
 2024